 ADS-equipped vehicles should be operated solely by employees, contractors, or other persons designated by the MOEs, such as universities involved in testing.
-Test drivers in ADS-equipped vehicles should receive training and instruction related to, but not limited to, the capabilities and limitations of the vehicle and should be subject to a background check as described in Section 6.3.
-Training should be documented and submitted to the jurisdiction's AV lead agency along with other required information.
+Test drivers in ADS-equipped vehicles should receive training and instruction related, but not limited to, the capabilities and limitations of the vehicle and should be subject to a background check as described in Section 6.3.
+Training should be documented and submitted to a jurisdiction's AV lead agency along with other required information.
 Jurisdictions may need to develop or review and adapt their existing rules for submission of such information and background checks.

-Because the design of some Level 4 and 5 ADS-equipped vehicles may not include a driver's seat or equipment that enables actual physical control of the vehicle's operations, jurisdictions will need to support the safe testing without a human driver inside the vehicle.
-In this case, the jurisdiction should require a user designated by the manufacturer or any such entity involved in the driverless testing of the ADS-equipped vehicle, be capable of assuming control of the vehicle's operations, or require that the ADS has the ability to achieve a minimal risk condition.
+Because the design of some Level 4 and 5 ADSequipped vehicles may not include a driver's seat or equipment that enables actual physical control of the vehicle's operations, jurisdictions will need to plan to support safe testing without a human driver inside the vehicle.
+In these cases, jurisdictions should require that a user designated by the manufacturer or any such entity involved in the driverless testing of the ADSequipped vehicle be capable of assuming control of the vehicle's operations or should require that the ADS has the ability to achieve a minimal risk condition.
 Mandating these features (e.g., driver's seat) may conflict with a federally granted exemption and entail changes to the MOE's design of test vehicles, which is configured differently than those ultimately sold to or used by drivers.

 Allowing for the safe testing of ADS-equipped vehicles without a driver's seat or traditional driver equipment is important to the continued research, design, and ultimately deployment of ADS-equipped vehicles.
-Testing without federally mandated equipment may require the manufacturer to obtain an FMVSS exemption from NHTSA.

-Jurisdictions will need to take appropriate steps to ensure their motor vehicle laws allow for the testing of ADS-equipped vehicles and for the testing of Level 4 and 5 ADS-equipped vehicles by an occupant who is not a licensed driver when the vehicle does not require manual fall back to achieve a minimal risk condition.
+Jurisdictions will need to take appropriate steps to ensure their motor vehicle laws allow for the testing of ADS-equipped vehicles and for the testing of Level 4 and 5 ADS-equipped vehicles by an occupant who is not a licensed driver when the vehicle does not require manual fallback to achieve a minimal risk condition.

 This may require amending statutory and regulatory definitions of "driver" and other related terms.